bveldhuyzen/XGREPLIST/README.md

 > EXAMPLE: `eyes "due to the war in Ukraine, all consumable prices are up, but oddly enough the beer price has remained the same all the time" (professor in economics specialized in super markets) (head of Dutch food and consumable regulatory authority) (random medium-wage earning individual in France; likes beer a lot) (CEO of the largest beer brewer in Europe)`
 REQUIRES: at least one web browsing plugin enabled to load eyes module (if not loaded yet; if eyes module is loaded then no plugin's required)

-- EXTRACT_EYES: Extracts subjects (roles/persons/functions/etc.) from URL, text, or [Data ID]
+- EXTRACT_EYES: Extracts subjects/objects/etc. (roles/persons/functions/etc.) from URL, text, or [Data ID] to create ROLE for eyes perspective analysis
-> USE: type `extract_eyes URL/TEXT/DATA_ID` to extract subjects
+> USE: type `extract_eyes URL/TEXT/DATA_ID` to extract subjects/objects/etc.
 > EXAMPLE_1: `extract_eyes 2`
 > EXAMPLE_2: `xsearch Ukraine war latest updates ; extract_eyes 1 ; ...
 > REQUIRES: at least one web browsing plugin enabled for extraction from URL; at least one web browsing plugin enabled to load eyes module (if not loaded yet; if eyes module is loaded then no plugin's required)

 #Pending / in testing phase